Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 ## Configuration keys

 To update the SDK configuration programmatically, use the following information to change the Optimize extension configuration values.
-For more information, see [Programmatic updates to Configuration](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/configuration/configuration-api-reference#updateconfiguration).
+For more information, see the [programmatic updates to Configuration guide](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/configuration/configuration-api-reference#updateconfiguration).

 | Key | Required | Description | Data Type |
 | :--- | :--- | :--- | :--- |
 | optimize.datasetId | No | Override dataset's Identifier which can be obtained from the Experience Platform UI.
 For more details see, [Datasets UI guide](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html?lang=en) | String |

 {% hint style="info" %}
 If the override dataset is used for proposition tracking, make sure the corresponding schema definition contains the `Experience Event - Proposition Interaction` field group.
-For more information, see [Setup schemas & datasets](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/62a861aec745af2d8237c287656c68d8f8cdd5ed/getting-started/configure-schema-and-dataset.md).
+For more information, see the [setup schemas and datasets guide](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/62a861aec745af2d8237c287656c68d8f8cdd5ed/getting-started/configure-schema-and-dataset.md).
 {% endhint %}